MCP Server

 - Sales wants context they can actually use in outreach

-- And marketing ops is stuck in the middle, trying to connect tools that were never designed to work together.
+- Marketing ops is stuck in the middle, trying to connect tools that were never designed to work together

 Everyone knows the value is there.
 It’s just hard to access.
 Most teams try to solve this with a mix of exports and manual workflows: